wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 ### Stream creation

-The OPC UA EDS adapter creates types upon receiving the value update for a stream from OPC UA subscription per stream and streams are created for selected OPC UA items in the data selection configuration.
-One stream is going to be created in Edge Data Store for every selected OPC UA item in data selection configuration.
+The OPC UA EDS adapter creates types upon receiving the value update for a stream.
+One stream is created in Edge Data Store for every selected OPC UA item in the data selection configuration.

 ### Data collection